25 Superhero Movies That Are Worse Than Batman and Robin

 Elektra (2005)

 Marvel’s equivalent to Catwoman!
-Taking a spin-off for a side strong female character that had been in development hell forever, finally gets released after several years too late, wastes the talents of it’s lead actress, and has no idea why it’s title character was appealing in the first place or just why they even bother to make a movie in general.
+Taking a spin-off for an iconic strong female character that had been in development hell forever, finally gets released after several years too late, wastes the talents of it’s lead actress, and has no idea why it’s title character was appealing in the first place or just why they even bother to make a movie in general.
 While you can least argue that Batman and Robin and even Catwoman was at least bizarre in it’s badness, Elektra manages to be just plain boring in it’s badness.
 I might not have hated the Daredevil movie as much as most people (which is why that is not on this list) but this was just an absolute chore to get through.
-Thank goodness for Marvel Netflix to revive Daredevil and Elektra themselves!
+Thank goodness for Marvel Netflix to revive Elektra themselves (At least until……they didn’t!)!

 The Spirit (2008)